ArtifactDB/gobbler/README.md

 The Gobbler implements [**gypsum**](https://github.com/ArtifactDB/gypsum-worker)-like storage of ArtifactDB-managed files on a shared filesystem.
 This replaces cloud storage with a world-readable local directory, reducing costs and improving efficiency by avoiding network traffic for uploads/downloads.
 We simplify authentication by using Unix file permissions to determine ownership, avoiding the need for a separate identity provider like GitHub.
-In fact, no HTTP requests are required at all, as the user and Gobbler communicate solely through filesystem events.

 This document is intended for system administrators who want to spin up their own instance or developers of new clients to the Gobbler service.
 Users should never have to interact with the Gobbler directly, as this should be mediated by client packages in relevant frameworks like R or Python.